Dope (novel)

 Dope is a 1919 novel by Sax Rohmer set in the Limehouse area of London.
-It is not a Fu Manchu novel, and concerns itself with cannabis rather than opium.
+It is not a Fu Manchu novel, and concerns itself with opium and cocaine.
 It is based on the story of Billie Carleton, a young English actress whose scandalous lifestyle ended with her death from a drug overdose in 1918.

 Adaptations

 The novel was adapted into comics by Trina Robbins between 1981 and 1983 in Eclipse Magazine and Eclipse Monthly.
-IDW Publishing published a collected edition of this work in 2017, with a postface by John B. Cooke.
+IDW Publishing published a collected edition of this work in 2017, with a postface by Jon B. Cooke.